-Create Synchronicity is a very powerful yet lightweight file backup application which you can use in order to backup data and documents from you computer’s hard drive to your external drive, thumb drives or perhaps even network locations if you have a local network setup and if you’re using it.
+Create Synchronicity is a very powerful yet lightweight file backup application which you can use in order to back up data and documents from your computer’s hard drive to your external drive, thumb drives or perhaps even network locations if you have a local network setup and if you’re using it.
 Create Synchronicity size is less than 200kb, which is pretty much unbelievable, especially when you open up the settings window for setting up a file backup job.

-- Set up multiple backup jobs at once – for several different locations
+- Set up multiple backup jobs at once – for several locations

-- Preview changes which are gonna be applied before going through
+- Preview changes which are going to be applied before going through

 - Backup scheduling to automate the backup process

 Setting up a backup job is very easy with Create Synchronicity, a very useful feature that we’ve come across would be pop-ups which appear when you hover over an option giving you an explanation of how things are done.
 Even without, you shouldn’t have issues setting up your upload, but in case you do, here are a few pointers on how you can easily create your first backup job with Create Synchronicity.